jnsagai/advanced-lane-lines-recognition/writeup_template.md

 I'm still facing some problems in trying to find the best set of parameters for the threshold methods.
 I spent a great amount of time in this task and I think that the final result could be even better if I was able to optimize the parameters and also the combination of the thresholds.
 One strategy that I'd like to test in the near future is to create a genetic algorithm for this purpose.
 I'll research also other methods related to lane detection.
 My current algorithm is still using a mask to isolate only an ROI in the frame, whoever this approach is not really generic, and only gets the good result for lanes with fewer curvatures.
 I need to implement also some low-filters in the lane pixels themselves, in order to reduce the frame bouncing and increase the robustness.

+Finally, I was not able to accomplish the two challenges for this project, but I'll improve my pipeline and work on them sooner :)